MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Debug-Job.md

 ```

 ### -InstanceId

 Specifies the instance ID GUID of a running job.
-To get the *InstanceId* of a job, run the **Get-Job** cmdlet, piping the results into a **Format-*** cmdlet, as shown in the following example:

-`Get-Job | Format-List -Property Id,Name,InstanceId,State`

 ```yaml
 Type: System.Guid